 Backup tapes remain vulnerable to physical damage or theft.
 Most of the time tapes are stored in the same room where the actual machine is physically located and has a potential of getting destroyed in case of a fire.

 Tape backup is slow, labor-intensive and results in large backup windows, costing your firm productivity and profitability from the administrative overhead

 Problems with online backup services

 The biggest challenge with any online backup service is privacy.
 Since every online backup service store files to third party networks, there is always a possibility of unauthorized access to the confidential information you treasure.
 In fact, some backup service providers have no guarantee that stored data will be kept private.
 For example, from employees.

 If you are concerned with privacy, the only way to be 100% sure is if your files never leave your network.

-Most online backup service charge a monthly fee, which may depend upon the storage size and number of users accessing it.
-Although this cost is minimal in the begining, it can significantly grow when you add more data.
+Most online backup services charge a monthly fee, which may depend upon the storage size and number of users accessing it.
+Although this cost is minimal in the beginning, it can significantly grow when you add more data.

 It is also possible that a remote backup service provider could go out of business or be purchased, which may affect the accessibility of one's data or the cost to continue using the service.

 Every backup service requires Internet access.
 Although this is not an issue during normal operations, you may not able to backup or restore files if the Internet is down or slow.
 Imagine restoring gigabytes of data over a slow Internet connection.
 It could take days before you can have access to every client file.